 Often referred to as the Princess of Hill stations, Kodaikanal or Kodai is one of the top tourist destinations in Tamilnadu tour packages and among the best hill stations in South India.
 It is located at a distance of about 469 km from Bangalore & 528 km from Chennai.

 Kodaikanal is a place you can go to take a break from the rigours of daily city life, and this hill station lets you sit back and connect with nature as you head out on biking or trekking trails or take a stroll through the vast forests surrounding the town.
-Trek to Dolphin's Nose and trek to Vattakanal are some of the top trekking places in Kodaikanal where you can enjoy the virgin beauty of biodiversity.
+Dolphin's Nose, and Vattakanal are some of the top trekking places in Kodaikanal.

 Hill Station | Wildlife | Lake & Backwater